WICG/import-maps/README.md

 #### Extending a built-in module

 The story for extending a built-in module is very similar as for wrapping.
 For example, let's say that async local storage gained a new export, `SuperAwesomeStorageArea`.
-We would use the same module import map as in the previous example, and just change our wrapper like so:
+We would use the same import map as in the previous example, and just change our wrapper like so:

 ```js
 export { storage, StorageArea } from "@std/async-local-storage";
 export class SuperAwesomeStorageArea { ... };
 ```

-(Note: if we just wanted to add a new method to `StorageArea`, there's no need for a wrapper module or a module import map.
+(Note: if we just wanted to add a new method to `StorageArea`, there's no need for a wrapper module or a import map.
 We would just include a polyfill module that imported `StorageArea` and patched a new method onto `StorageArea.prototype`.)

 This same principle would apply for removing exports, if for some reason that was desirable.

-## Module import map processing
+## Import map processing

 ### Installation

 _The below represents a tentative idea.
 See the issue tracker for more discussion and alternatives: [#1](https://github.com/domenic/package-name-maps/issues/1)._

-You can install a module import map for your application using a `<script>` element, either inline (for best performance) or with a `src=""` attribute (in which case you'd better be using HTTP/2 push to get that thing to us as soon as possible):
+You can install an import map for your application using a `<script>` element, either inline (for best performance) or with a `src=""` attribute (in which case you'd better be using HTTP/2 push to get that thing to us as soon as possible):

 ```html
 <script type="importmap">